Before you read too far, please don’t think I’m too tight when it comes to a birthday party…!

 What can you do?

-In all seriousness, I expect my feelings on this subject mirror quite a few of your feelings.
+In all seriousness, I expect my feelings on this subject to mirror quite a few of your feelings.
 It’s not like I don’t want to buy presents for all her little friends.
-It’s not like I want her to be the kid that’s know for giving crap presents.
+It’s not like I want her to be the kid that’s known for giving crap presents.

-I just don’t want to be pressured into spending money which frankly could be used elsewhere.
+I just don’t want to be pressured into spending money that frankly could be used elsewhere.

 So if you don’t want to come across as a total tightwad or you’re battling with an ever tight budget, what can you do so your kid won’t hate you saying no to every invite.